rcornwell/sims/README.md

 These are still in the testing stages.
 Please report any issues that you find in them.

 The KA10 sim has successfully run Tops 10 5.03 and Tops 10 6.03.
-The KI10 sim has successfully run Tops 10 6.03
+The KI10 sim has successfully run Tops 10 6.03 with VMSER
 The KA10 sim has successfully run ITS.
 Support for BBN pager (untested).